 Dental Floss Tips: How Often Should You Floss?

 The American Dental Association (ADA) recommends flossing at least once a day, preferably before bedtime.
-This is because plaque and bacteria tend to accumulate more at night, when your saliva production decreases and your mouth becomes dry.
+This is because dental plaque and bacteria tend to accumulate more at night, when your saliva production decreases and your mouth becomes dry.
 Flossing before bed helps prevent plaque from hardening into tartar, which can only be removed by a professional cleaning.

 However, some people may need to floss more often, depending on their individual needs and risk factors.
 For example, if you have braces, implants, crowns, bridges, or other dental work, you may need to floss more frequently to prevent food and plaque from getting trapped.
 If you have gum disease, diabetes, or a weakened immune system, you may also benefit from flossing more often to prevent infections and complications.